1871fotc/1871fotc.github.io/docs/headstones/symbols.md

 ## Toowong Cemetery Symbolism Display

 The Toowong Cemetery is a Brisbane icon and was once the city's main cemetery.
-Toowong Cemetery officially opened in July 1875, however burials took place from 1871 (most notably Queensland's second governor, Colonel Samual Blackall in 1871).
+Toowong Cemetery officially opened in July 1875, however burials took place from 1871 (most notably Queensland's second governor, Colonel Samuel Blackall in 1871).

 Toowong Cemetery opened during Queen Victoria's life (1819 - 1901) and you'll see the traditions and symbols from her reign throughout the cemetery.